huntdatacenter/docs/docs/coordination/services-model.md

 ---
-title: New services model
+title: Services model
 category: HUNT Cloud
 permalink: /services/services-model
 description: This page contains information on the services model in HUNT Cloud.
 ---

-# New services model
+# Services model

 **The new services model in HUNT Cloud was introduced 1st July, 2021.
-The aim is to simplify your path to complex cloud powers.
-The result is a new way to manage digital laboratories.
-The upgrade introduces changes for all users.**
+The aim has been to simplify your path to complex cloud powers.
+The result is a new way to manage digital laboratories.**

 ::: tip Summary

 * The service model introduces a new way to control and manage labs via "Services centers" and "Data spaces".
 This setup also includes a new way to price services in labs.

-* Our intention is to simplify access to labs and data spaces as soon as a service center is established, and to ensure predictable prices that allow for both access to flexible resources and sustainable services.
+* Our intention is to simplify access to labs and data spaces for scientists, and to ensure predictable prices that balances your need for flexible resources and sustainable services.

-* We will kindly ask all labs to sign a new set of agreements as soon as possible, and to help us organize your activities into data spaces and services centers.
+* We kindly ask all labs to sign a new set of agreements as soon as possible, and to help us organize your activities in data spaces and services centers.
 This needs to be completed before January 2022.

 * New labs will be required to use the new agreements from July 2021.
 Existing labs need to upgrade from October to adjust resources, and all labs need to upgrade before January 2022 to continue their services.